Katikistan/Notes/CompSys - Eksamens noter.md

 The header line Host:
 www.someschool.edu specifies the host on which the object resides.

-By including the Connection:
-close header line, the browser is telling the server that it doesn’t want to bother with persistent connection
+By including the Connection: close header line, the browser is telling the server that it doesn’t want to bother with persistent connection

 The User-agent: header line specifies the user agent, that is, the browser type that is making the request to the server

-the Accept-language:
-header indicates that the user prefers to receive a French version of the object, if such an object exists on the server; otherwise, the server should send its default version.
+the Accept-language: header indicates that the user prefers to receive a French version of the object, if such an object exists on the server; otherwise, the server should send its default version.

-An HTTP client
-often uses the POST method when the user fills out a form—for example, when a user provides search words to a search engine.
+An HTTP client often uses the POST method when the user fills out a form—for example, when a user provides search words to a search engine.
 With a POST message, the user is still requesting a Web page from the server, but the specific contents of the Web page depend on what the user entered into the form fields.

 When a server receives a request with the HEAD method, it responds with an HTTP message but it leaves out the requested object.
 Application developers often use the HEAD method for debugging.

 The PUT method is often used in conjunction with Web publishing tools.
 It allows a user to upload an object to a specific path (directory) on a specific Web server.
 The PUT method is also used by applications that need to upload objects to Web servers.
 The DELETE method allows a user, or an application, to delete an object on a Web server.

-Some common status codes and associated phrases include:
+**Some common status codes and associated phrases include:**
-• 200 OK: Request succeeded and the information is returned in the response.
+- *200 OK:* Request succeeded and the information is returned in the response.
-• 301 Moved Permanently: Requested object has been permanently moved;
-the new URL is specified in Location: header of the response message.
+- *301 Moved Permanently:* Requested object has been permanently moved; the new URL is specified in Location: header of the response message.
 The client software will automatically retrieve the new URL.

-400 Bad Request: This is a generic error code indicating that the request could not be understood by the server.
+- *400 Bad Request:* This is a generic error code indicating that the request could not be understood by the server.
-• 404 Not Found: The requested document does not exist on this server.
+- *404 Not Found:* The requested document does not exist on this server.
-• 505 HTTP Version Not Supported: The requested HTTP protocol ver- sion is not supported by the server.
+- *505 HTTP Version Not Supported:* The requested HTTP protocol version is not supported by the server.

-should each request/response pair be sent over a separate TCP connec-tion, or should all of the requests and their corresponding responses be sent over the same TCP connection? **non-persistent connections**; and in the latter approach, **persistent connections**.
+should each request/response pair be sent over a separate TCP connection, or should all of the requests and their corresponding responses be sent over the same TCP connection? **non-persistent connections**; and in the latter approach, **persistent connections**.

 HTTP is said to be a stateless protocol.
 We also remark that the Web uses the client-server application architecture

-Non persistent:
+**Non persistent:**
 1. The HTTP client process initiates a TCP connection to the server www.someSchool.edu on port number 80, which is the default port number for HTTP.
 Associated with the TCP connection, there will be a socket at the client and a socket at the server.
 2. The HTTP client sends an HTTP request message to the server via its socket.
 The request message includes the path name /someDepartment/home.index.
 3. The HTTP server process receives the request message via its socket, retrieves the object /someDepartment/home.index from its storage (RAM or disk), encapsulates the object in an HTTP response message, and sends the response message to the client via its socket.
 4. The HTTP server process tells TCP to close the TCP connection.
 (But TCP doesn’t actually terminate the connection until it knows for sure that the client has received the response message intact.)

-Persistent:
+**Persistent:**
 Non-persistent connections have some shortcomings.
 First, a brand-new connection must be established and maintained for each requested object.
 For each of these connections, TCP buffers must be allocated and TCP variables must be kept in both the client and server.
 This can place a significant burden on the Web server, which may be serving requests from hundreds of different clients simultaneously.

 With HTTP/1.1 persistent connections, the server leaves the TCP connection open after sending a response.
 The default mode of HTTP uses persistent connections with pipelining.

 an HTTP server is stateless, but often desirable for a Web site to identify users: Cookies. allow sites to keep track of users
 ![[Pasted image 20240121134742.png]]
 including in the HTTP response a Set-cookie: header, which contains the identification number: Set-cookie: 1678

 A Web cache—also called a proxy server—is a network entity that satisfies HTTP requests on the behalf of an origin Web server.
 The Web cache has its own disk storage and keeps copies of recently requested objects in this storage.
 ![[Pasted image 20240121134901.png]]
 ## HTTP2
 The primary goals for HTTP/2 are to reduce perceived latency by enabling request and response multiplexing over a single TCP connection, provide request prioritization and server push, and provide efficient compression of HTTP header fields.
 HTTP/2 does not change HTTP methods, status codes, URLs, or header fields.
 Instead, HTTP/2 changes how the data is formatted and transported between the client and server.

-developers of Web browsers quickly discovered that sending all the objects in a Web page over a single TCP connec- tion(HTTP1) has a Head of Line (HOL) blocking problem (side 144).
+developers of Web browsers quickly discovered that sending all the objects in a Web page over a single TCP connection(HTTP1) has a Head of Line (HOL) blocking problem (side 144).

-One of the primary goals of HTTP/2 is to get rid of (or at least reduce the num- ber of) parallel TCP connections for transporting a single Web page.
-This not only reduces the number of sockets that need to be open and maintained at servers, but also allows TCP congestion control to operate as intended.
+One of the primary goals of HTTP/2 is to get rid of (or at least reduce the number of) parallel TCP connections for transporting a single Web page.
+This not onlyreduces the number of sockets that need to be open and maintained at servers, but also allows TCP congestion control to operate as intended.
 ## Transport layer

 ### UDP